 - NetSuite WMS: Best for mid-sized and large businesses

-- Fishbowl: Best for complex WMS needs
+- Fishbowl: Best for growing WMS needs

-- Cin7 Orderhive: Best for manufacturing warehouses
+- Cin7 Orderhive: Best for manufacturers

 - Odoo: Best free warehouse inventory software